-Kohler's plans originally allowed for a divider that was anywhere from 20% to 70% of the height of the outside rim of the sink.
+Kohler's plans originally allowed for a divider that was anywhere from 20-percent to 70-percent of the height of the outside rim of the sink.
 In other words, if the basin was 10 inches deep, the divider might be as low as 2 inches or as high as 7 inches.

 But this proved impractical, because a 2-inch high divider didn't allow for any room to fill up the separate basins, and 7 inches was nearly identical to a standard double-basin sink.
 When full, the single-basin (what Kohler calls The Third Zone) was nearly level with the outside rim of the sink.
 So Kohler designers settled on a divider that rises to 50 to 60 percent of the basin height.